umigv/CV-Onboarding/README.md

 1. This is not a git repo.
 Make sure you 1) properly cd into the CV onboarding and 2) git init, to initialize the repository on your device
 2. YOLO training  "TypeError: unhashable type: 'numpy.ndarray'", see announcement 2 above
 3. YOLO api key unauthorized.
 This should not happen but it has to some members.
 If it happens to you let Ryan know and he will manually send you an api key
+4. Make sure you actually INSTALLED python onto your computer

 ## Find a Project that Fits Your Interests:
 [Here](https://docs.google.com/document/d/1ef634SJfdRXIakzqJhP0OFhtHrR2Q5_G9onW3h-ZJHI/edit) is a list of projects that we are interested in pursuing as a team.
 As you move through onboarding it may be a good idea to read through this list to see what you are interested in and focus mostly on the onboarding that relates closely to the project.